Races with Changing Faces - Major Races

 Bolians

 The Bolian look was subject to a number of amendments from early TNG to Voyager.
 As it is with the Andorians too, we may ultimately explain away refinements of the make-up.
 But above all the question whether Bolians are generally bald still needs to be answered.
 The first Bolian to appear on screen is Captain Rixx in TNG: "Conspiracy".
-His make-up is much fainter blue than of later Bolians; in the dim lighting inside the asteroid one can hardly see that he is blue at all.
+His make-up is much fainter blue than that of later Bolians; in the dim lighting inside the asteroid one can hardly see that he is blue at all.
 Note that the rift on his head is not running down his entire face.
 It is interrupted above the eyes and between mouth and chin.
-This is different in Mitena Haro's make-up in TNG: "Allegiance".
+This is different with Mitena Haro's make-up in TNG: "Allegiance".
 Not only is the rift more pronounced, she also has hair.
-Mitena Haro is captured together with Picard by unidentified aliens.
+Like Picard, Mitena Haro is kidnapped by unidentified aliens.
 In her case it doesn't matter that she is only a fake Bolian, since Picard should easily unmask her if all Bolians were hairless by nature.
-Thus, at the time of the episode all female Bolians may have been supposed to have hair -- or they all wear wigs.
-Actually in TNG: "Ménage ā Troi" we see a second Bolian woman with hair sitting in Ten Forward.
-Mr. Mot, the Bolian hairdresser, has an appearance in TNG: "Data's Day" and once again in "Ensign Ro" (oddly played by a different actor the second time, but that is yet another problem to explain).
-The fact that a bald Bolian chose to become a hairdresser was obviously meant as an ironical prank, although it was never stated that Bolians are all bald.
-It is also remarkable that the second Mot has a make-up much like the first one, and unlike the DS9 Bolians whose look was introduced in TNG: "Birthright", prior to "Ensign Ro".
+Thus, at the time of the episode all female Bolians may have been supposed to have hair - or they all wear wigs.
+Actually, in TNG: "Ménage ā Troi" we see a second Bolian woman with hair sitting in Ten Forward.

 The bridge officer on the Saratoga in the DS9 pilot episode "Emissary" still has the same look as the TNG Bolians.
 The Bolian make-up was revised a few episodes later and the colors are consistent hence.
 It is now a more intensive blue, and darker blue stripes run across the head between the ears.
 Since their blood is blue as shown in DS9: "The Adversary", we can infer that these are arteries running directly underneath the skin.
 It is remarkable that all female Bolians on DS9 and Voyager, including the TNG episode "Birthright", are hairless.
 The same is true for children.
 We have evidence in the form of a family photo from DS9: "Field of Fire" with bald Bolian children.
 There is even better evidence that at least all male Bolians are bald.
 In DS9: "The Muse" Jake Sisko spots a Bolian with hair on the promenade deck and concludes he is trying to impress a dabo girl with his toupee.
 The toupee looks really bad, but how can Jake be sure about that and find it noteworthy if not Bolians are generally hairless?